AlbertHunduza/Hadoop-MapReduce-Sentiment-Analysis/SETUP.md

 ```

 ## Starting the Docker Image
-1. Download the hadoop_docker_nlp.zip file and extract it
+1. Download all the project files or simply clone it to a folder on your system.
 2. Open a terminal on your laptop (You can use the terminal inside PyCharm or VSCode)
 3. Navigate to the `hadoop_docker_nlp` folder
 4. Execute `docker-compose up --build`